Lester Bernstein

-Lester Bernstein (July 18, 1920 – Nov.
-27, 2014) was an American journalist, newspaper executive, and the former editor-in-chief of Newsweek from 1979 to 1982.
+Lester Bernstein (July 18, 1920 – November 27, 2014) was an American journalist, newspaper executive, and the former editor-in-chief of Newsweek from 1979 to 1982.

 Biography

-Bernstein was born in The Bronx on July 18, 1920, to Isidore Bernstein and Rebecca Axelrod, Yiddish-speaking immigrants from Eastern Europe.
+Bernstein was born in The Bronx on July 18, 1920, to Jewish parents Isidore Bernstein and Rebecca Axelrod, who were Yiddish-speaking immigrants from Eastern Europe.
 He graduated from DeWitt Clinton High School in 1936 and in 1940 from Columbia College, where he was The New York Times's campus correspondent and joined the staff after graduation, against his father's wishes.

 On December 7, 1941, he was the first Times staff member to report the Japanese attack on Pearl Harbor.
 He was drafted into the United States Army in December 1942, and served in the 102nd Infantry Division, 9th Army in Europe where he worked as a radioman.

 He gained a reputation for covering Broadway during the 1940s and joined Time in 1948 as a film critic and was posted to Rome and interviewed celebrities such as Roberto Rossellini, Vittorio De Sica, and Gina Lollobrigida.
 He was named Time's European correspondent in 1955, where he interviewed Carl Jung and profiled Billy Graham.
 In 1956, he returned to New York as the magazine's associate editor and profiled the wartime broadcaster Edward R. Murrow.

 Bernstein than joined NBC and as vice president in 1960, worked with executives from CBS and the American Broadcasting Company to arrange America's first televised presidential debates between Senator John F. Kennedy and Vice President Richard Nixon.

 In 1963, he joined Newsweek as national affairs editor and helped cover the assassination of John F. Kennedy, the Vietnam War, and the Civil rights movement.
 He also accompanied Senator Robert F. Kennedy to Los Angeles when he won the California primary of the Democratic presidential nomination and stayed at the Ambassador Hotel on the night RFK was assassinated in 1968.